Image courtesy of ODFW

 -- Successes and challenges of wolf recovery - includes state

-plans that define and regulate their conservation
+and federal plans that define and regulate their conservation

 and management